Prof. Dr. Tina Romeis

 Allelic polymorphisms in the genomes of 1135 Arabidopsis accessions suggest a functional diversity of the TPC1 protein.
 Intriguingly, allelic variation clusters in functionally relevant regions of the protein.
 We hypothesise that these variations have an impact on TPC1 structure and function, resulting in altered ion homeostasis and stress-specific Calcium signal generation and decoding by calcium-dependent protein kinases, ultimately contributing to the adaptation of the plant to its environment.
 By employing a combination of cell biological, biochemical, electrophysiological, physiological, and computational approaches, this project hence aims to elucidate the relevance of TPC1 proteoform variations for its function and regulation, its physiological roles, and for Calcium signal generation and decoding.

-Free positions in B03
+Free position in B03

 PhD position, TV-L E13, 65% – Plant Expertise